RecondoYuk/winelist/wine_pages/AtoZ.md

+---
-# A to Z “Essence” Pinot Noir
+title: A to Z
+description: A pretty versatile wine that will pair well with most proteins and dishes with an earthy or rustic feel
+---

 ## Fast Facts
 *Mocha, Raspberry, Cherry, Vanilla, Leather*
 *A pretty versatile wine that will pair well with most proteins and dishes with an earthy or rustic feel*